xorbitsai/inference/doc/source/models/custom.rst

    * model_format: A string that defines the model format, could be "pytorch" or "ggmlv3".
    * model_size_in_billions: An integer defining the size of the model in billions of parameters.
    * quantizations: A list of strings defining the available quantizations for the model.
 For PyTorch models, it could be "4-bit", "8-bit", or "none".
 For ggmlv3 models, the quantizations should correspond to values that work with the ``model_file_name_template``.
-   * model_id: A string representing the model ID, possibly referring to an identifier used by Hugging Face.
+   * model_id: A string representing the model ID, possibly referring to an identifier used by Hugging Face. **If model_uri is missing, Xinference will try to download the model from the huggingface repository specified here.**.
-   * model_uri: A string representing the URI where the model can be loaded from, such as "file:///path/to/llama-2-7b".
-If model URI is absent, Xinference will try to download the model from Hugging Face with the model ID.
+   * model_uri: A string representing the URI where the model can be loaded from, such as "file:///path/to/llama-2-7b". **When the model format is ggmlv3 or ggufv2, model_uri must be the specific file path.
+When the model format is pytorch, model_uri must be the path to the directory containing the model files.** If model URI is absent, Xinference will try to download the model from Hugging Face with the model ID.
-   * model_file_name_template: Required by ggml models.
-An f-string template used for defining the model file name based on the quantization.
+   * model_file_name_template: Required by ggml/gguf models.
+An f-string template used for defining the model file name based on the quantization. **Note that this field is just a template for the format of the ggmlv3/ggufv2 model file, do not fill in the specific path of the model file.**
 * prompt_style: An optional field that could be required by chat models to define the style of prompts.
 The given example has this set to None, but additional details could be found in a referenced file xinference/model/llm/tests/test_utils.py.
 You can also specify this field as a string, which will use the builtin prompt style in Xinference.
 For example:

 .. code-block:: json